jsh9/pydoclint/docs/how_to_config.md

 ## 2. Specifying options in a configuration file

 - Native:
+  - default value for `--config` option is `pyproject.toml`.
+All options are automatically read from there.

   - In a `.toml` file somewhere in your project folder, add a section like this (put in the config that you need):